 This post may contain affiliate links.
 Please see our privacy and disclosure policy for more details

 Nature Study can sound daunting to fit into our already busy schedules this fall.
-But there are ways to create an easy autumn nature study that isn’t overwhelming.
+But there are ways to create an easy autumn nature study that isn’t overwhelming—even for nature study beginners.

 Nature study plays an important role in the foundation of science for young children.
 It is a way for kids to explore the natural world, discover the seasons, animals, insects, habitats, and so much more.
 Studying nature is all about close observation, asking questions, and wondering.